danielbanko/danielbanko.github.io/README.md

 </p>

 ## Welcome
 I am currently a first year doctoral student in the [Department of Economics](https://www.econ.pitt.edu/) at the [University of Pittsburgh](pitt.edu).
-Prior to this I worked as a [Research Assistant](https://www.consumerfinance.gov/about-us/careers/students-and-graduates/) at the [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/about-us/the-bureau/bureau-structure/research-markets-regulation/) in Washington DC.
+Prior to this year, I worked as a [Research Assistant](https://www.consumerfinance.gov/about-us/careers/students-and-graduates/) at the [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/about-us/the-bureau/bureau-structure/research-markets-regulation/) in Washington DC.
 I graduated from Swarthmore College [with honors](https://www.swarthmore.edu/honors-program) in economics and psychology in May 2017.
 I am interested in the fields of behavioral economics, experimental economics, and applied microeconomics.
 I want to teach undergraduates, conduct research in an experimental decision-making lab, and apply my research to helping people feel empowered over their financial lives.

 <br>

 ## Research Experience
 ##### Research Assistant at CFPB Summer 2017 - Summer 2019
-##### Research Assistant at Yale University's [Applied Cooperation Team](https://act.yale.edu/people) Summer 2016
+##### Research Assistant at Yale University's [Applied Cooperation Team](https://cooperation.mit.edu/) (Now at MIT) Summer 2016
 ##### Research Assistant at Swarthmore College Fall 2015 - Spring 2017

 ## Teaching Experience